Pyro Scene

 Quick access:

-In this section you will find all simulation settings that are evaluated together with the Emitter settings of the Pyro Emitter or Pyro Fuel tag to calculate the smoke and fire simulation.
-When the first Pyro Emitter tag or Pyro Fuel tag is created in the scene, a Pyro Output object is also automatically created, which by default uses these settings from the Simulation/Pyro tab of the Project Settings.
+In this section you will find all the simulation settings that are evaluated together with the emitter settings of the Pyro Emitter or Pyro Fuel tag to calculate the smoke and fire simulation.
+When the first Pyro Eemitter or Pyro Fuel tag is created in the scene, a Pyro Output object is automatically created, which by default uses these settings from the Simulation/Pyro tab of the Scene Settings.

-In short, it can be said that the Pyro Emitter tag or Pyro Fuel tag takes care of the creation of smoke, temperature and fuel, and the settings linked in the Pyro Scene tab ofthe Pyro Output object take care of the environmental parameters and energy within the simulation system.
-In addition, the Pyro Scene settings are critically responsible for the computational accuracy and computational procedures of the simulation.
+In short, the Pyro Emitter or Pyro Fuel tag takes care of the creation of smoke, temperature and fuel and the settings linked in the Pyro Scene tab of the Pyro Output object take care of the environmental parameters and the energy within the simulation system.
+In addition, the Pyro Scene Settings are decisively responsible for the calculation accuracy and the calculation methods of the simulation.

-Normally, a Pyro Output object is created automatically at least when a Pyro Emitter or Pyro Fuel tag is first added.
-Since caches can be created and also read via the Pyro Output object and it can also be used in conjunction with, for example, Redshift Volume shaders to render a Pyro simulation, it can also be useful to use multiple Pyro Output objects in a scene.
-Each Pyro Output object can be linked to its own Pyro simulation settings.
-By default, the defaults from the Project Settings are used for this.
+Normally, a Pyro Output object is created automatically, at least when a Pyro Emitter or Pyro Fuel tag is added for the first time.
+As caches can be created and read via the Pyro Output object and it can also be used in conjunction with Redshift Volume shaders, for example, to render a Pyro simulation, it can also be useful to use several Pyro Output objects in a scene.
+Each Pyro Output object can be linked to its own Pyro Simulation Settings.
+The default settings from the Scene Settings are used for this.

-However, Simulation Scene objects can also be linked, which also offer setting options for all simulation parameters.
-This way, different simulation settings can be managed in one scene and switched simply by exchanging the link in the Pyro Output object.
-This also makes it possible, for example, to compare different simulation settings, as these can be managed in different Simulation Scene objects.
+However, Simulation Scene Objects can also be linked, which also offer setting options for all simulation parameters.
+In this way, different simulation settings can be managed in one scene and switched simply by exchanging the link in the Pyro Output object.
+This also makes it possible to compare different simulation settings, for example, as these can be managed in different Simulation Scene objects.
 For example, coarser settings for the long shot of an explosion and finer settings for the close-up of the simulation can be managed within a scene.

-An existing Pyro Output object can be easily duplicated via copy/paste or Ctrl+Drag&Drop in the Object Manager.
-Otherwise, you can use the Create Output Object button in the Project Settings to create a new Pyro Output object (see the Simulation/Pyro tab).
+An existing Pyro Output object can simply be duplicated by copy/paste or Ctrl-Drag&Drop in the Object Manager.
+Otherwise, you can use the Create Output Object button in the Scene Settings to create a new Pyro Output object (see tab for Simulation/Pyro).

 Scene

-With this we link to the settings that will be used to calculate the Pyro simulation.
-By default, there is a link here to the Pyro settings, which can be found in the Simulation tab of the Project Settings.
-This is also already recognizable from the outside by the naming of the Pyro Output object (Default).
-The linked settings can be directly viewed and also edited by expanding the small triangle in front of the link field.
+This is where you link to the settings that are to be used to calculate the Pyro simulation.
+By default, there is a link here to the Pyro settings that can be found in the Simulation tab of the Scene Settings.
+This can also be recognized from the outside by the name of the Pyro Output object (Default).
+The linked settings can be viewed and edited directly by expanding the small triangle in front of the link field.

-Alternatively, Simulation Scene objects can be linked here, which also provide all Pyro settings.
+Alternatively, Simulation Scene objects can also be linked here, which also provide all Pyro Settings.
 In this way, it is very easy to switch between different setting variants by exchanging the link to different Simulation Scene objects.

-Note:The Pyro Output object can work for a simulation only if simulation settings are linked in the Pyro Scene tab.
-If a Scene link is missing there, e.g., because a previously linked Simulation Scene object has been deleted, a button appears below the linking field that can be used to link the Pyro Simulation settings from the Project Settings again.
+Note:The Pyro Output object can only work for a simulation if simulation settings are linked in the Pyro Scene tab.
+If a Scene link is missing there, e.g. because a previously linked Simulation Scene object has been deleted, a button appears below the link field, which can be used to link the Default Simulation Settings from the Scene Settings again.

 Create Output Object

-This can be used to create a new Pyro Output object, which can be used to configure the caching options for a Pyro simulation and the links to the Pyro simulation settings.
-The first time a Pyro Emitter tag or Pyro Fuel tag is assigned to an object in the Object Manager, a Pyro Output object is created automatically.
+This can be used to create a new Pyro Output object, which can be used to create the caching options for a Pyro simulation and the links to the Pyro Simulation settings.
+A Pyro Output object is created automatically when a Pyro Emitter tag or Pyro Fuel tag is assigned to an object in the Object Manager for the first time.

 Voxel Size[0..+∞m]

-The entire simulation is based on a consideration of small sections of space shaped like cubes.
-We already know this principle from the Volume Builder, which fills a defined volume with Voxels.
-The edge length of these Voxel cubes is entered here.
-The smaller these Voxels are, the more detailed and accurate the simulation can be.
-Equally true, however, is that larger Voxels can make the simulation appear more homogeneous and smoother.
+The entire simulation is based on a consideration of small spatial sections that are shaped like cubes.
+We already know this principle from the Volume Builder, which fills a defined volume with voxels.
+The edge length of these voxel cubes is entered here.
+The smaller these voxels are, the more detailed and accurate the simulation can be.
+However, it is also true that larger voxels can make the simulation appear more homogeneous and softer.

-Smaller Voxels result in increased computational and memory requirements for the simulation.
-Therefore, choose this size to match the desired effect and adapted to the scale of your objects.
+Smaller voxels result in increased computing and memory requirements for the simulation, so choose a size that matches the desired effect and is adapted to the scale of your objects.

-Also note that the Voxel Size is indirectly responsible for capturing the volume at the object that serves as the Emitter for the Pyro simulation.
-If the Voxel Size is too large in relation to the size and shape of the assigned Emitter object (the object that carries a Pyro Emitter or Pyro Fuel tag), not all sections of the object may be used as Pyro Emitters.
-This effect can be optimized by adjusting the Object Resolution on the Pyro tags.
-The following image shows an example of this.
+Also keep in mind that the Voxel Size is also indirectly responsible for the detection of the volume on the object that serves as the emitter for the Pyro simulation.
+If the Voxel Size is too large in relation to the size and shape of the assigned emitter object (the object that carries a Pyro Emitter or Pyro Fuel tag), not all sections of the object may be used as Pyro emitters.
+This effect can be optimized by adjusting the Object Fidelity on the Pyro tags.
+The following figure gives an example of this.

-From the above image, it can be seen that not only the level of detail of the simulation changes due to the smaller Voxel Size, but also the simulation itself shows different temperatures and a different distribution of density.
-This is due to the fact that in this case the gaps between the protrusions of the Emitter object can no longer be detected as accurately by the larger Pyro Voxels.
-The amount of density emitted and the concentration of temperature emitted is therefore more imprecise and in this example leads to slightly stronger buoyancy and therefore a higher smoke and fire column when using the larger voxels.
+The image above shows that not only does the level of detail of the simulation change due to the smaller Voxel Size, but the simulation itself also shows different Temperatures and a different Density distribution.
+This is because in this case the gaps between the protrusions of the emitter object can no longer be detected as accurately due to the larger Pyro voxels.
+The amount of emitted Density and the concentration of the emitted Temperature is therefore less accurate and in this example leads to slightly stronger buoyancy and therefore to a higher smoke and fire column when using the larger voxels.

 Fluid Force Factor[0.00..+∞]

-Here you indirectly define the mass of the simulated gas and thus the effect that the gas has on other simulation objects, such as Soft Bodies.
-Within the Pyro simulation, this value does not matter.
+Here you indirectly specify the mass of the simulated gas and thus the effect that the gas has on other simulation objects, such as Soft Bodies.
+This value is irrelevant within the Pyro simulation.

 2025